You are listening to the Sean Hannity Radio Show Podcast.

 Okay, so short of a million.

-If we want people to get back to work out of poverty, then you've got to have the corporate tax cut, the middle class tax cuts.
+If we want people to get back to work out of poverty, then you've got to have the corporate tax cut, the middle-class tax cuts.

 The repatriation plan was brilliant.

-I love it, especially you can even incentivize them further if they'll build in certain depressed cities, right?
+Especially, you can even incentivize them further if they'll build in certain depressed cities, right?

-Okay, he's going to go there.
+He's going to go there.

 You're right, by the way.